Subscribe to stay updated

 To keep costs down, a shift in business practices and behaviour will no doubt be required.

-Who/what will be exempt from the plastic tax?
+Who/what will be exempt?

 The government is mainly focusing on the big end of town.